AgoraIO-Community/SFTechWeek-2025-Hackathon/README.md

 - Develop your project inside your team folder.
 - Include a `README.md` file explaining your project, its setup, and usage.
 Include any special instructions to run it.
-- Include a short demo video or screenshots in the `docs/` folder.
+- Include a 1–2 minute demo video focusing on core features and work done in the `docs/` folder.

 ### **5. Commit and Push Changes**